edumigueis/js-animated-modal/README.md

 ![](header.png)

-The interface and ui was inspired by fashion websites and related topics.
+The UI was inspired by fashion websites and related topics.

 ![](header2.png)